TERMS OF SERVICE

 If you think that someone has gained access to your account, please immediately reach out to us: https://www.teamup4community.org/contact-us

 When entering a community service project on www.TeamUp4Community.org it is required that all community service projects, photos and videos must have adult supervision.
 A Community service entry is made up of community service work that must be at least 1 hour in length of time served and is a donated service or activity that is performed by an athlete, team, school or organization involving athletes for the benefit of the public or its institutions.

-If a community service story is submitted to the W20 Foundation’s Team Up 4 Community Program with missing information, ie: number of athletes involved or number of community service hours performed, etc, the value of 1 will be entered.
-This value can be corrected if the athlete, team or authorized individual of the community service event notifies Team Up 4 Community.
+If a community service story is submitted to the W20 Foundation’s Team Up 4 Community Program with missing information, ie: number of athletes involved or number of community service hours performed, etc, the value of that field will be estimated from the information you have provided.
+This value can be adjusted if the athlete, team or authorized individual of the community service event notifies Team Up 4 Community.

 10. Data Charges and Mobile Phones